BEERG Bytes -

-BEERG Bytes #21: German trade union rights to digitally communicate with members and workers
+BEERG Bytes #21: Do German unions have a right to communicate with employees digitally?

 Recorded on March 18th, 2021